saltstack/salt/doc/topics/packaging/testing.rst

 ======================

 The salt repo provides a test suite for testing basic functionality of our packages at ``<repo-root>/pkg/tests/``.
-The install, upgrade, and downgrade tests can be run locally, and are run on most PRs that are submitted against Salt.
+The install, upgrade, and downgrade tests can be run locally and are run on most PRs that are submitted against Salt.

 .. warning::

-    These tests are destructive to your system, as they install the built packages onto the system, and can also install older versions in the case of upgrades or downgrades.
+    These tests are destructive to your system, as they install the built packages onto the system.
+They may also install older versions in the case of upgrades or downgrades.
     It is recommended to run these in an isolated system, preferrably a VM.

 Setup